 If you overprovision CPU and memory, you’ll keep the lights on but will inevitably overspend.
 If you underprovision these resources, you risk CPU throttling and out-of-memory kills.

-When development and engineering teams don’t fully understand what their containers resource request in real life, they often play it safe and provision a lot more CPU and memory than needed.
+When development and engineering teams don’t fully understand what their container resource requests in real life, they often play it safe and provision a lot more CPU and memory than needed.
 But it doesn’t have to be this way.

 In this article, we share some tips on how to make limits and requests work and keep your cloud costs in check.